dtorresxp/odoo-guides/README.md

 This README file is the project's home and it includes our mission statement, technical explanations and our contact info.

 Folders are arranged as _version_ / _edition_ / _module_ / _guide_.
-As project continue growing, a _menu_ could be added before _guide_, but all files belonging the module will be in the same module's folder.
+As project continues growing, a _menu_ could be added before _guide_, but all files belonging the module will be in the same module's folder.

 If you can't find your needed information in any _menu_, or you find any error in our &#x03C8;Code, please feel free to send us a gently mail to instruct us about... preferably with a link to a explanatory video, we offer to treat this with higher priority to better serve our community.